Development of the CMS detector for the CERN LHC Run 3: Electromagnetic calorimeter

 The \Zee method also requires about 50\fbinv to provide a set of constants of precision comparable to the $E/p$ ones in the barrel, while in the endcap it provides a precision far better than the other methods.
 In \Run2, thanks to a sufficient integrated luminosity, it was possible to intercalibrate crystals in regions of $\abseta>2.5$ in the endcaps, where the other methods cannot be used either because of very high pileup contaminations or because the region is outside the tracker coverage.

 The calibration constants determined using the three methods are combined using a weight that is proportional to the inverse square of the estimated precision.
 For the \PGpz and $E/p$ methods, the systematic uncertainties are evaluated by studying the impact of the intercalibration constants on the \PZ boson lineshape, and found to be dominant for \PGpz and comparable to the statistical precision for $E/p$.
-The procedure is described in Ref.~\cite{CMS:EGM-18-002}.
 The intercalibration precision achieved in 2018 with the three methods combined is better than 0.5\% for the entire barrel, and between 0.5 and 1\% for the endcaps.